dzulfiqarfr/jakpost-graphics/2021/2021-08-12-emergency-curbs-cci-rsi/README.md

 The chart on mobility to retail and recreation places and COVID-19 cases:
 - used more descriptive subtitles;
-- corrected the cases per capita data.
-The original chart incorrectly included cases per 100 people, when it actually was per 100,000 people; and
+- changed the cases per capita data to per 1 million people.
+The original chart incorrectly stated that the data was cases per 100 people, when it actually was per 100,000 people; and
 - added minor visual improvements.